Sweatpants, Coffee and 'shoot'mas

-- A: Yes.
-I've got a studio space setup inside of my home.
-We have a large game room upstairs that is also viewable from the studio space and it's filled with every toy imaginable-- so don't worry about bringing energetic siblings along!
+Yes.
+I've got a large studio space setup inside of my home.
+We have a large game room upstairs that overlooks the studio and it's filled with every toy imaginable--so don't worry about bringing the siblings along and keeping them entertained!

 Q: How do you handle bad weather on the day of the session?

-- A: Ideally, I only shoot in the evenings in 70 degree weather with a light breeze and not a cloud in the sky, but we live in Texas so you might as well just go ahead and accept the high possibility that you will either be a hot, humid mess or freezing cold in May.
-Weather re-scheduling happens all the time so don't sweat it (no pun intended) if it happens to you.
+Ideally, I only shoot in mosquito-free evenings in 70 degree weather with a light breeze and not a cloud in the sky, but we live in Texas so you might as well just go ahead and accept the high possibility that you will either be a hot, humid mess by the end of the session or freezing cold and windblown.
+Weather re-scheduling happens all the time so don't sweat it (no pun intended).
 I'll contact you on the day of the session in the event of extreme weather and we'll discuss whether or not you're up for it.
 I'm not afraid to shoot in any of the extreme weather conditions if you aren't.
 The exception to my tolerance to conditions is dangerous weather.
-I consider that icey conditions, the possibility of severe weather or lightning strikes within 30 minutes of the location.
+I consider icey conditions or the possibility of severe weather or lightning dangerous conditions.
 Other than that, weather rescheduling is entirely your choice.
-If you want that beautiful, natural sunshine in your photos and the sky is gray?
-I'd much rather you reschedule than be disappointed in your photos!
+If you want that beautiful, natural sunshine in your photos and the sky is gray...well, I'd much rather you reschedule than be disappointed in your photos!